Summer Body, Octobre Rose, Origines: artistic and militant leatherwork

 📐 Go bespoke, using your own sentimental fabrics or those from my studio.

-📣 Share this post with all your engaged friends.
+📣 Share this article with all your engaged friends.

 (* I hesitated for a long time, and then spent a lot of time searching for a shade that wouldn't look like blackface and wouldn't be caricatural… I hope I got it right.)